 - the confidence to relate to a range of people and to challenge people when necessary.

 Risk is a growing area of employment with good career prospects.
-Risk analysts work in a range of organisations, predominantly in the private sector.
-Competition for jobs is usually intense.
-Enhanced regulations and a more risk-conscious banking sector, means organisations are investing more heavily in their risk functions, creating more jobs in this area.
+You can work for a range of organisations, predominantly in the private sector.

 Opportunities exist in the risk management departments of: